Multilingual SEO best practices

 Faced with localization of your website can be daunting, especially when you’re deploying multiple languages, but hopefully these best practices have helped simplify the approach and make it seem less intimidating.

-Multilingual SEO, being a language-led approach, is also a simpler approach than a country-led approach, allowing for greater flexibility and expansion over time.
-Just don’t forget to include multilingual markup in your approach, it was, after all, designed by Google.
+Multilingual SEO, being a language-led approach, is also a simpler strategy than a country-led approach, allowing for greater flexibility and expansion over time.
+Just don’t forget to include multilingual markup in your strategy, it was, after all, designed by Google.

 For an in-depth walkthrough on maximizing your visibility in organic search with Contentful, see our SEO Guide.